Rilwan-Adewoyin/TRUNET/README.md

 The Data used in this project is available at the following Google Drive link.
 Users must download and decompress the Rain_Data_Mar20 folder.
 Keywords: TRU_NET, Downscaling, Cross Attention, Hierarchical GRU

+## Getting Started
+The following example shows the workflow required to:
+* Download / Fork the repository
+* Download the Data into the root directory of the Downloaded repository - link:https://drive.google.com/file/d/1AUZc708aGrLAgjE8rK2lG2VTlP4XbxFq/view?usp=sharing
+* Train a model on a 26 cities between 1979 to 2009
+* Produce predictions for the whole country using the trained model
+* Evaluate the models' predictions

+#### train
+`python3 train.py -mn "THST" -ctsm "1979_2009_2014" -mts "{'stochastic':False,'stochastic_f_pass':1,'distr_type':'Normal','discrete_continuous':True,'var_model_type':'mc_dropout','do':0.2,'ido':0.2,'rdo':0.3,'location':['London','Cardiff','Glasgow','Lancaster','Bradford','Manchester','Birmingham','Liverpool','Leeds','Edinburgh','Belfast','Dublin','LakeDistrict','Newry','Preston','Truro','Bangor','Plymouth','Norwich','StDavids','Swansea','Lisburn','Salford','Aberdeen','Stirling','Hull']}" -dd "/Data/Rain_Data_Mar20" -bs 64`

+#### predictions
+`python3 predict.py -mn "TRUNET" -ctsm "1979_2009_2014" -ctsm_test "2014_2019-07-04" -mts "{'stochastic':True,'stochastic_f_pass':25,'distr_type':'Normal','discrete_continuous':True,'var_model_type':'mc_dropout', 'do':0.2,'ido':0.2,'rdo':0.3, 'location':'London','Cardiff','Glasgow','Lancaster','Bradford','Manchester','Birmingham','Liverpool','Leeds','Edinburgh','Belfast','Dublin','LakeDistrict','Newry','Preston','Truro','Bangor','Plymouth','Norwich','StDavids','Swansea','Lisburn','Salford','Aberdeen','Stirling','Hull']}", 'location_test':['All']}" -ts "{'region_pred':True}" -dd "/Data/Rain_Data_Mar20" -bs 71`

+Note: The maximum batch size that can be used during prediction is proportional to number of days covered by the test set.
+As explained in the paper, one prediction from TRUNET is one sequence of 28 values relating to the rain in the corresponding 28 days.
+As such each batch of predictions will cover 28 days * batch size.
+Using the prediction code from above as an example, each geographic region under evaluation has predictions produced for the time period 2014 till 2019-07-04.
+This is equal to 2010 days.
+When predicting for a single region, the upper limit on batch size should be 2010/28 days.
+This is roughly equal to 71.79.

+#### evaluation
+Use the Evaluation.ipynb

 ## Training Scripts
 The code below can be used to train a TRU-NET model.
 The list the follows the code explains the role of the arguments.